 You can leave the damaged leaves on the plant without them causing harm, but it will detract from the visual appeal.

-Most spider plant owners instead carefully prune away any leaves that have brown tips.
+Most spider plant owners instead carefully prune away any spider plant leaves that have brown tips.
 Make sure not to remove too many leaves at a time.
 Give the plant has a chance to replace them.